vanderhoornm/android-MythTV-Leanfront/README.md

 - The *Master Backend Override* MythTV setting is supported.
 Playback will be from the master backend even for recordings made on a slave.
 However the Preview image still uses the slave backend, so it will not show if the slave is down.
 - Adjustment of Audio Sync in case a recording has a lip-sync problem.
 - Support for touch screen devices is usable, although it is not perfect.
+- Metadata lookup when scheduling recordings supports tvmaze and tmdb.

 ## Tips